+First Candle Grief Support Hotline: 1-800-221-7437 From the moment you became a parent yourself, you have sought to protect your child from the pain and sorrows of life.
+Mostly, you have been successful.
+You've had the ability to solve problems and the power to lessen hurts.
 Suddenly your adult child is facing a pain far deeper than any other pain in life.
 It may be deeper than anything that you have ever experienced, or perhaps you can understand this sorrow because you, too, have lost a child.
 Either way, you are now experiencing a variety of emotions: helplessness, frustration, grief, guilt and anger.

 SupportTalking with other bereaved grandparents may help.
 First Candle can help put you in touch with other grandparents who have experienced a similar death by calling 1-800-221-7437.